clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 ========================================================
 incremental: true

-YAML headers

-The header of an .Rmd file is a YAML block (YAML Ain't Markup Language) code, and everything else is part of the main document.
+The header of an .Rmd file is a [YAML](http://yaml.org/) (YAML Ain't Markup Language) code block, and everything else is part of the main document.

 ```{}
 ---